David-Reset/Concrete-Structures-Constructability-Framework/README.md

 - **Search keywords** — extra words a searcher might type that aren't already written in the entry (synonyms, trade jargon, abbreviations), used to help the entry surface in search *(optional)*

 Entries are date-stamped and designed to be updated as construction technology and practice evolve.

+### Evidence support

+Entries may include an **Evidence Support** rating: Low, Medium, or High.
+This rating describes the amount and maturity of supporting information behind the entry.
+It does not judge whether the constructability issue is important, and it does not make the design guidance mandatory.

+- **High** — supported by multiple relevant sources and/or strong practical examples.
+The mechanism and thresholds are reasonably well justified.
+- **Medium** — supported by some literature, guidance, industry consultation, or project examples, but part of the guidance still relies on judgement or limited evidence.
+- **Low** — early-stage support, usually based mainly on practical observation, a single example, or reasoning.
+The entry may still be useful as a design prompt, but would benefit from further evidence, examples, or regional review.

+On dimension pages, Evidence Support is shown only as a compact rating beneath the design parameter so users can quickly see which entries are more developed and which may benefit from strengthening.
+Inside an entry, the same rating is shown near the bottom of the page with a short explanation of why that level was assigned.

+Evidence Support is intended to make the framework more transparent.
+A low-support entry is not automatically wrong, and a high-support entry is not a substitute for engineering judgement.

 ### Regional applicability